NATO chief says European security faces 'new normal' | DW | 16.02.2022

 He added, "We don't know what will happen, but we know what has already happened."

+Stoltenberg's updates come ahead of a scheduled call Wednesday between US President Joe Biden and the German Chancellor Olaf Scholz.

-The NATO chief underscored Russia has shown a willingness to use force to coerce sovereign nations and get NATO to compromise on its core principles.
+Of concern to both leaders is something the NATO chief underscored, namely that Russia has shown a willingness to use force to coerce sovereign nations and get NATO to compromise on its core principles.

 ar/wd (AFP, Reuters)